 “Mental Health” and “Mental Wellness” have been hot commodity topics for the last year or so.
 The concepts of loving yourself, talking about what’s going on in your own life, and getting vulnerable have become more and more socially acceptable (thank. god.).
 But these “trends”, of expressing your truth about mental health and wellness should not be trends at all.
 Living this way should be a lifestyle lasting for the rest of time.
-Because almost every single one of us will go through something at some point of our lives, it is important to keep this conversation open.
-Not just for girls, not just for teenagers, but all of us.
+Because almost every single one of us will go through something at some point in our lives, it is important to keep this conversation open.
+Not just for girls, not just for teenagers, but for all of us.

 Though mental health can absolutely not be fixed by ‘faking it until you make it’ or simply acting happy in order to feel that way, there are some actionable steps we can take to facilitate real change on a daily basis.

-Here are 10 tips and tricks to work on your mental health daily.
+Here are some tips and tricks to work on your mental health daily.
 Though they may not be the be-all-end-all of mental un-wellness, they are great ways to get your body and mind moving in a healthy and productive way each day.

-1. Yoga, Stretching or Meditation Every Day
+1. Yoga, Stretching, Or Meditation Every Day

-As a certified yoga instructor, avid yoga do-er, should-stretch-mor-er?, and definitely one working on my meditation, I can personally attest to the fact that these.
+As a certified yoga instructor, avid yoga do-er, should-stretch-more-er?, and definitely one working on my meditation, I can personally attest to the fact that these.
 Things.
 Help.
 Getting up in the morning and moving around- even if it’s just stretching your arms to the sky or trying to touch your toes- for at least 10 minutes can make a huge difference.

 Now, I’m not going to sit here and tell you to not drink coffee.
 Because 1.
 Coffee is literally delicious and I love nothing more in the world than cozying up on a Sunday morning with my cup o’ joe.
 But 2.
 Because it really does help many people muster up some energy to start the morning.
 However, coffee is extremely dehydrating and can cause an upshot of anxious feelings for many of us.
 Without a healthy dose of water beforehand and after, a cup of coffee has the potential to be slightly detrimental in terms of mental health and stability.
 So instead, try tea some mornings and always drink plenty of water to stay satiated and hydrated throughout your mornings.